greenya/pqnext/README.md

 ## Start Web Server

 Serve `docs` folder.
-I use PHP to start it, but if you dont' have it, no need to install, you can use Google Chrome extension like [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en)
+I use PHP to start it

 ```
 cd docs
 php -S localhost:8000
 ```

+But if you dont' have it, no need to install, you can use Google Chrome extension like [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) or VSCode extension like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Todos and Ideas